nuno1212s/febft/NOTES.md

 ## todo

+* propose requests as soon as possible
+    + pull up to `BATCH_SIZE` requests from the queue, with a minimum of 1, then start proposing immediately; this improves the request processing latency
 * requests are concurrently added to the request queue, and don't go through the master channel (use Mutex)
 * maybe replicas use non-async communication